justnonamenoname/lifeticle/readme.txt

 Clarification +-
 CEMI:
-1) Limiting binding to the speed of light
+1) Binding limited by the speed of light
 2) Lack of boundary definition
 5) Absence of physical influence depending on the version and violation of the law of conservation of energy in case of influence
 Orch OR: